About Remodel Calculators

 So I started building calculators that use the same formulas the pros use — PCA for concrete, MPI for paint, NRCA for roofing, ACI 318 for structural concrete, manufacturer specs for flooring and siding.
 No guessing, no padded numbers.
 Just the math, with sensible waste factors baked in.

-The site is free to use because most people just need a quick, honest estimate before a Home Depot run or a contractor meeting.
-The Pro plan exists for the contractors who use these tools every day and want client-ready quotes, POs, and invoices on top of the estimates.
+Every calculator is free to use, with no account and no paywall — because most people just need a quick, honest estimate before a Home Depot run or a contractor meeting.
+That's the whole point of the site.

 Built for US Homeowners and Contractors